 In New York City, head out on the State Island ferry, with views of the Statue of Liberty, as long as your pup is leashed and muzzled.
 In Scotland, take a cruise on Loch Ness.
-Even in Sydney, Australia, dogs are permitted on the ferries on the harbour.
+Even in Australia, there’s multiple dog-friendly boat trips available.

 8. Visit a Beautiful Garden